 Where to Stay in Chichicastenango

-We chose Posada el Telefono since we liked the upstairs courtyard, and we were able to pay Q60 as a two night discount.
+We chose Posada el Telefono since we liked the upstairs courtyard, and we were able to pay Q60 / $8.20 as a two night discount.

 What to Eat and Drink in Chichicastenango

-Expect to get a plate consisting of meat with sauce, rice, salad, tortillas, and a drink for Q15.
+Expect to get a plate consisting of meat with sauce, rice, salad, tortillas, and a drink for Q15 / $2.05.

-A new dish we discovered in Chichicastenango on market day was atol de elote (Q4), which can be described as corn soup.
+A new dish we discovered at the Chichicastenango market was atol de elote (Q4 / $0.55), which can be described as corn soup.